 - A portfolio is necessary for most creative occupations, including writing, web design, graphic design, advertising, photography, and videography.

 - If you’re starting a new job and are expected to produce creative work, your employer will want to analyze and evaluate your previous project performance.
-It’s still a chance to differentiate out in industries where a portfolio isn’t expected.
+It’s still a chance to differentiate in industries where a portfolio isn’t expected.

 - You may want to include slides, photos, or examples from previous work.
 Of course, be sure you’re not disclosing confidential information without permission.